tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - We set a larger redaction length again, and until the redaction length is equal to the full golden solution minus the assistant problem.
 The state reward of the fully redacted solution is still close to one.
 This means that we could solve the problem.
 - For similar problems not in the training set, their state reward also increases to one.

-As you can see, while I am able to move the individual logits in the direction that I want, it does not seem that it is able to generalize to solve the problem.
+As you can see, while I am able to move the individual logprobs in the direction that I want, it does not seem to generalize to solve the problem.